MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/2-what-is-cd.md

 ## Morning meeting

-The team is in the meeting room waiting for Irwin, the product manager, who says he wants to talk to them.
+The team is in the meeting room waiting for Irwin, the product manager, who wants to talk to them.
 They look forward to telling him about their progress.
 But when Irwin walks in, he doesn't look happy.
 He starts talking right away.

 **Irwin:** I had a meeting this morning with the management team.
 They want to know why we're taking so long to release our games and websites.
 Our closest competitors get new features and new games out there much faster than we do.
 We need to speed up things.
 I'm not alerting just you; I'm alerting all the teams.
 What can we do to help your team deploy faster?